daym/idea-native2-debugger/README.md

 # Running

-In order to run your program under the debugger for the first time, go to `Run`, `Edit configurations...`, then add a configuration using the `+` sign, and choose `Native2Debugger`.
+In order to run your program under the debugger for the first time, go to `Run`, `Edit configurations...`, then add a configuration using the `+` icon, and choose `Native2Debugger`.

-From then on, choose this configuration in order to make the plugin run your program under `gdb`.
+From then on, choose this configuration using the `bug` icon in order to make the plugin run your program under `gdb`.

 Note that this currently does NOT build your project first, so make sure to build it when you want to.